sfeakes/AqualinkD/README.md

 * http://aqualink.ip/simple.html   <- (Anothr opion if you don't like the above)
 * http://aqualink.ip/simulator.html  <- (RS8 All Button Control Panel simulator)
 ## Updates in Release 1.2
 * PDA support in BETA.
-(Please see install wiki and make sure Labels are accurate)
+(Please see WiKi for details)
 * Fixed bug in posting Heater Emables topics to MQTT. (order was reversed)
 * Serial read change. (detect escaped DTX in packet, 1 in 10000 chance or happening)
 ## Updates in Release 1.1